As per National Institute of Mental Health, over 40 million adults in United States over the age of 18 are suffering from anxiety. (1)

 4. Honey and Lemon

-As per a review published in Nov 2002 issue – “Journal of Wound, Ostomy and Continence Nursing”, honey contains immune response-enhancing properties.
+As per a review published in Nov 2002 issue – “Journal of Wound, Ostomy and Continence Nursing”, honey contains immune response-enhancing properties thus making honey an effective aid to anxiety.
 (7, 8) Lemon is rich in potassium and vitamin C which consolidates body’s metabolism.
 It boosts immune system, controls blood pressure and improves digestion.

 Apart from that, lemon also plays a major role in recovery from adrenal fatigue as it contains high amounts of vitamin C. Most of the vitamin C in our bodies is stored in adrenal glands which is used for hormone production especially cortisol which deals directly with anxiety and stress-related issue.